uriel1998/simple_listen_to_di/README.md

 Instead, you can keep telling people that due to "licensing agreements" that I'm just playing this on my phone still.

+Pulls the catalog each time.
+If they change servers, icecast format, or allowed versions of the Android app, it should be easy to drop in a replacement string

-Only pulls the basic aac (64k) streams, not the plus streams.
+Only gives the options of the basic aac (64k) streams, not the plus streams.

 Base concept comes from a post on [CommandLineFu](https://www.commandlinefu.com/commands/view/17185/listen-digitally-imported-radio-from-cli-without-premium).